 The Analysis toolset contains tools used to perform analysis when using the ArcGIS Network Analyst extension.
 The toolset contains a variety of tools, including the following: tools to create a new network analysis layer and set its analysis properties for each solver provided with Network Analyst, tools to add network analysis objects to one or more network analysis classes, a tool to solve an analysis, and a tool to generate driving directions.

 Adds a field to a sublayer of a network analysis layer.

-Adds network analysis objects to a network analysis layer.
-The objects are added to specific sublayers such as stops and barriers.
+Adds input features or records to a network analysis layer.
+The inputs are added to specific sublayers such as stops and barriers.

-Locates input features on a network and adds fields describing these network locations to the input features that contain the network location of the features.
-The tool is used to store the network location information as feature attributes to quickly load the features as inputs for a network analysis layer.
+Locates input features on a network and adds fields describing these network locations to the input features.
+The tool is used to store the network location information as feature attributes to quickly load the features as inputs for a network analysis.

 Creates two feature classes and a table, which together contain information about the edges, junctions, and turns that are traversed while solving a network analysis layer.